prannayk/ACA_Haskell/Sudswork.md

 27 Jan : Vim installed, zsh installed, Haskell Stack installed and set-up.

 8 Feb : Created this and started basic programs with Haskell

+13 Feb : Added some haskell functions I tried, Installed i3 window manager, now using vim for majority of my editing.